-If you need a specific Pokémon to add to your Pokédex, going to a place that Pokémon nests vastly increases your odds of finding one (or more).
+- If you need a specific Pokémon to add to your Pokédex or fight raids, going to a place that Pokémon nests vastly increases your odds of finding one (or more.)

-If you're trying to catch enough of a specific type of Pokémon to get your medals, be it Fisherman or Fairytale Girl, nests can help you get closer to your goal — and gold!
+- If you're trying to catch enough of a specific type of Pokémon to get your medals, be it Hiker or Fairytale Girl, nests can help you get closer to your goal — and gold!

 In other words, if you need Pokémon, finding a nest with the Pokémon you need is your best shot at getting them.

-Are the Pokémon at spawn points and nests always the same?
+Are the Pokémon at nests always the same?

 They're the same for two weeks, then they change.
-Known and "migrations", the changes occur on alternate Thursdays at 12 a.m.
-GMT.
-(4 p.m.
-PT / 7 p.m.
-ET).
-So, over the course of a few months, your Charmander nest might become Slowpoke, Chamander again, Diglett, Drowzee, Paras, then Growlith, and so on.
+Known as migrations, the changes occur on alternate Thursdays at noon UTC.
+So, over a few months, your Charmander nest might become Slowpoke, Charmander again, Diglett, then Growlithe, and so on.

 Nest migrations are seemingly random, so if you get one you need, hit it as often as you can in those two weeks.
-Conversely, if a close by nest is useless, just wait a couple weeks and it'll change.
+Conversely, if a nearby nest is useless, just wait a couple of weeks, and it'll change.

 Can more than one type of Pokémon spawn from the same point?